alexarne/League-Matchmaking/README.md

 ## Demonstration

-> First-time visits may take longer due to server starting from hibernation
+> The server goes into hibernate mode after 35 minutes of inactivity, which causes first-time visits to take a little longer

 https://league-matchmaking.herokuapp.com/